Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 1. HTTP Verbs
 2. HTTP Response Codes
-3. Resource Names
+3. Resource Naming

-To having a RESTful services, we need to nembrace the HTTP specification
+To have a RESTful services, we need to embrace the HTTP specification

 ---

 ## 1.1 - HTTP Verbs

-We use principally 4 HTTP verbs as follows:
+We principally use 4 HTTP verbs as follows:

 #### - GET
-Read a specific resource (by an identifier) or a collection of resources.
+Reads a specific resource (by an identifier) or a collection of resources.

 #### - PUT
-Update a specific resource (by an identifier) or a collection of resources.
+Updates a specific resource (by an identifier) or a collection of resources.

 #### - DELETE
-Remove/delete a specific resource by an identifier.
+Removes/deletes a specific resource by an identifier.

 #### - POST
-Create a new resource.
+Creates a new resource.

 ---